 Lace is a classic bridal tradition with romantic symbolism.
 Beautiful lace this season will be on wedding gowns from top to bottom, often as an overlay on the skirt and over sheer fabric on the bodice.
 Sleeves will be long and lacy, as well.
 Expect to find intricate and unusual patterns and colors in lace gowns.
 Delicate Chantilly lace is a favorite, along with any vintage lace.

 Puffy sleeves are a current trend in all areas of fashion, but no sleeves are more voluminous than those in bridal.
-Some of the sleeves you will find on bridal gowns this season will include more fabric than the rest of the dress.
+As a result, some of the sleeves you will find on bridal gowns this season will include more fabric than the rest of the dress.

 Look for giant puffs that come down to a structured point at the elbow or wrist, and also look for billowing sleeves that envelope your arms like a cloud.
 Layers of tulle on sleeves will rival ballgown skirts.